 The causes of this generally include the lack of proper healthcare infrastructure, poor social and economic stability, low living standards, and the like.
 Apart from these macro-causes, there are additional risks that contribute to the higher TB rates among specific populations worldwide.

 Tobacco use, for one, is a major cause, with 7.9% of TB cases attributed to this cause globally.
 Countries with high rates of homeless people, as well as higher recorded cases of diabetes and HIV are at greater risk.
-As a matter of fact, 4.6% of recorded TB cases in 2017 were among the homeless, 19.9% suffered from diabetes, and 5.5% of all 2017’s TB cases had been co-infected with HIV.
+According to tuberculosis statistics, 4.6% of recorded TB cases in 2017 were among the homeless, 19.9% suffered from diabetes, and 5.5% of all 2017’s TB cases had been co-infected with HIV.

 Source: WHO & CDC